 We offer a full-time instructor course to show you how to fly and teach from the other seat, pick up and correct students’ mistakes, whilst giving you the confidence to succeed in your ground and flying instruction.
-The course is run by our highly experienced Captain Mike Green, renowned for his expertise in both flying and theoretical knowledge.
+The course is run by Captain Jonathan Penny.

 Flight Instructor Refresher Seminars

 We also offer Flight Instructor Refresher Seminars for those whose flight instructor rating is within a year of expiry.
 These tend to run every three months.

 Our next seminar is taking place at Wycombe Air Park on a date TBC.
 Please contact Harriet on 01494 513166 for updates.

 Flight Instructor Rating Requirements